team-inbox/inbox-reborn/README.md

 - Bundle emails by label and category
 - Group emails by date (today, yesterday, this month, etc)
 - Clean interface to return to the simplicity of Inbox
-- Display emails sent to yourself with subject "Reminder" as reminders
+- Display emails sent to yourself with the subject "Reminder" as reminders
-- Colored avatars based on senders name
+- Colored avatars based on the sender's name
-- Calendar events displayed in a small card, with inline responses
+- Calendar events displayed on a small card, with inline responses

 ## Extension Options